The Sensorium

 The Sensorium is regarded the world's first commercial 4D film and was first screened in a Six Flags theme park in Baltimore in 1984.
 It was produced in partnership with Landmark Entertainment.

 Description

-The 4D film included multiple track discrete sound system, bodysonic seats and Scent-a-Vision (a series of smells released in sync with the film).
+The 4D film included multiple track discrete sound system, bodysonic seats and a series of scents released in sync with the film.
 The story told a series of American pastimes around the turn of the twentieth century and was narrated by the inventor Phineas Flagg - an imaginary turn-of-the-century explorer/scientist/raconteur (modeled after Phileas Fogg, Jules Verne's literary world traveler character in the novel Around The World in Eighty Days).
 The film used the ArriVision over/under 3D film system.
-The film was only showing at Six Flags Power Plant theme park.
+The film was only shown at Six Flags Power Plant theme park.